-To launch the Melodist, press the [Melodist] button on the main screen (or shift+F5).
-This will open the Generate Chords and/or Melody dialog.
+To open this dialog, press the [Melodist] button on the toolbar or the shift+F5 keys.

 The left of the screen has the list of the Melodists.
 Scroll down the list and pick a Melodist that you'd like to use.
 Once you have chosen a Melodist, examine the group of settings called "Chords and/or Melody."
 You can press the [Search] button and then type in part of a Melodist name, memo, style name or other text associated with a Melodist.
 This will then cause the Melodist selection to change to the next item containing the text.
 Similarly, you can type in a number of a Melodist and press the [Go To #] button.
 The [Favorites] button allows you to pick a Melodist that you have used recently.